Sim

 Using environment variables with double brace notation

-1. Workspace variables take precedence over personal variables
+Workspace variables always take precedence over personal variables, regardless of who runs the workflow.

 Security Best Practices